keikai/doc/dev-ref/Migrate_from_ZSS.md

 **Please make sure to back-up your current project before upgrading.**

 # Drop-in Upgrade (Evaluation Only)
-This approach can quicky turn your existing ZSS application to Keikai (EE) applicaiton without modifying your source.
+This approach can quickly turn your existing ZSS application to Keikai (EE) application without modifying your source.
 Note that this is for evaluating purpose only as it does not cover all Keikai features.
 To officially migrate your existing ZSS application to Keikai, please read the next section: How to migrate from ZSS.

 The steps for quick try are:
-1. download the lastest [keikai-zss-legacy-all-[VERSION].zip](https://mavensync.zkoss.org/eval/io/keikai/binary/)
+1. download the latest [keikai-zss-legacy-all-[VERSION].zip](https://mavensync.zkoss.org/eval/io/keikai/binary/)
 2. extract the zip.
 It produces 2 sub folders: `bin` and `lib`
-3. put your zss application war under the same folder
+3. put your ZSS application war under the same folder
 4. go to the folder and run

 `/bin/repack.sh WAR_FILE_NAME.war`